stanfordnlp/stanza/_pages/client_properties.md

 Easy, right?

-## Changing Properties for Each Annotation Request
+## Dynamically Changing Properties for Each Annotation Request

 Properties for the CoreNLP pipeline run on text can be set for each particular annotation request.
-If properties is set for a particular request, the server's initialization properties will be overridden.
+If properties are set for a particular request, the server's initialization properties will be overridden.
-This allows you to dynamically change your annotation need, without needing to start a client-server from scratch.
+This allows you to dynamically change your annotation need, without needing to start a new client-server from scratch.

 Request-level properties can be registered with Stanza's `CoreNLPClient` to maximize efficiency.
 Upon registration, the client will maintain a `properties_cache` to map keys to particular property settings.